Are you wondering what the current median salary in Switzerland is and what salary you can expect?

 Remember that you actually earn less every year if you don't get at least an inflationary adjustment (about +2% per year).

-A the only way you're going to get a big raise is if you ask for it. and negotiate them skilfully.
-A salary negotiation may seem intimidating at first, but it is important that you are fairly compensated for your work.
+You can only get a drastastic salary increase if you ask for it and negotiate it skilfully.
+Such a salary negotiation may seem intimidating at first glance, but it is important that you are fairly remunerated for your work.

 Here are 3 Negotiation tipsto increase your chances of a more successful negotiation:

-Comparing your salary to the Swiss median wage or average hourly wage can be exciting, but is only of limited use.
-Because it is often It is less relevant how high your income is, but much more important what you do with it.
+Comparing your salary to the Swiss median wage or average hourly wage can be interesting, but is only of limited use.
+This is because it is often less relevant how high your income is, but much more important what you make of it.

 Are you saving enough for short-term savings goals? attractive interest rate accounts?
 Do you have a Plan for your investments?
 Do you have a Financial plan for the coming year?